srinimit/sems/readme.md

 * query.php
  * For querying the Student.
 * sadd.php
- * Page for Add student
+  * Page for Adding student
 * saddUtil.php
   * Add student to DB
 * slogin.php